Meghan Markle Has Long-Lost Relatives In Georgia, And They’ve Invited The Duchess And Harry To A Reunion

 Plus, they were excited to have ties to Meghan, saying “We’re all proud, proud to be a part of it… and we just wish her the best — we really, really do.”

-These well-wishes are a stark contrast to Meghan’s immediate family members, who have done nothing but rag on the Duchess ever since the royal wedding.
+These well-wishes are a stark contrast to Meghan’s immediate family members, who have done nothing but rag on the duchess ever since the royal wedding.
 From the dad, Thomas, to half-siblings Thomas Jr. and Samantha, the press hasn’t had a shortage of explosive interviews and comments to keep the family feud going.

 It’s hard to say whether Meghan and Harry would ever visit these relatives in Georgia, but if they choose to, it looks like they’d have a joyful reunion on their hands.